 In the past, following periods of volatility in the market price of a particular company's securities, securities class action litigation has often been brought against that company.
 For example, in March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID for the treatment of PD Psychosis and the subsequent decline of the price of our common stock, two putative securities class action complaints were filed against us and certain of our current and former officers, which complaints were subsequently consolidated into one complaint.
 The complaint generally alleged that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of our planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of our common stock.
 The parties agreed to a settlement in that case, which was approved by the court in January 2018.
-However, if we are not successful in defense of other future claims, we may have to make significant payments to, or other settlements with, our stockholders and their attorneys.
-Even if such future claims are not successful, the litigation could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on our business, operating results or financial condition.
+Additionally, Between July 19 and August 3, 2018, following the recent negative publicity about NUPLAZID, three putative securities class action complaints were filed against us and certain of our current executive officers.
+The complaints generally allege that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding our business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that we engaged in business practices likely to attract regulatory scrutiny.
+A hearing on the motion to dismiss previously scheduled for September 5, 2019 was rescheduled for November 14, 2019.
+If we are not successful in defense of these claims, we may have to make significant payments to, or other settlements with, our stockholders and their attorneys.
+Even if such claims are not successful, the litigation could result

-If we or our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.
+If we or our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.\